 - Requests - Post private and public RFP's, RFI's and Assignments.

-- Talent Pools - Recruit new talent to your network with public and private talent pools.
+- Marketplace - Recruit new talent to your network with public and private talent pools.

 - Processes - It's time to consider all the internal and external processes that will be effected by implementing Shortlist, and who is involved in those processes.
 Click here for a guide.